fruietvendor/Thesis/README.md

 7) Run the "creating corpus of tweets for every week and training word2vec models" notebook to train the word2vec models used in the contextual analysis section.
 9) Follow the steps listed above to reproduce the respective sections.
+###
+IMPORTANT: Delete the Notes.txt files from all the folders after cloning/downloading the git repo.